 - 2 tablespoons cold, unsalted butter, cut into 3 pats Add to list

 - Salt and freshly ground pepper Add to list

 Cook pasta in boiling, salted water until al dente.
-Drain and keep warm while preparing sauce.
+Drain and keep warm while preparing the sauce.

-Heat oil in a large sauté pan over medium heat and cook prawns with thyme, fennel and garlic for 3 to 4 minutes, or until prawns are just opaque.
+Heat oil in a large sauté pan over medium heat.
+Cook prawns with thyme, fennel and garlic for 3 to 4 minutes, or until prawns are just opaque.

 Remove prawns and pour wine and stock or broth into the pan.
-Turn heat to medium-high and cook to reduce by half.
-Turn heat to low and stir in cold butter, 1 pat at a time.
+Increase heat to medium-high and cook to reduce by half.
+Turn the heat to low and stir in cold butter, 1 pat at a time.
 Adjust seasoning with salt and pepper.